tlog-dev/tlog/README.md

 # Status
 It evolves as I use it.
 I still can change enything, but for now I'm quiet satisfied with most of details.

-As you can see it's tested a bit but bugs are possible.
+It's tested a bit but bugs are possible.
 Please report if find.

 # Logger